sproul-club/sc-backend-docs/docs/api-docs/Student-API.md

 ## Managing Account

 ### Login user
-* Description: Logs in a student user via Google OAuth w/ CalNet integration
+* Description: Logs in a student user via Google OAuth w/ CalNet integration.
 * Path: `POST /api/student/login`
 * Result: Redirects user to CalNet sign in page if not logged in recently, if at all.
 If the user never had an account before, a partial account is made, in which the registeration is expected to finish when `/finish-register` is called.
-If there is an account, it should lead you to the Student Dashboard.
+If there is an account, it should lead them to the Student Dashboard.
 * Sample body output:
 ```json
 {